The Department of Education (the department) values your privacy and is committed to protecting information that schools collect.

 - to respond to legal claims against schools/the department.

 Using and/or disclosing information refers to how it is utilised for a specific purpose, and how it is shared and/or made available to other individuals or organisations.

 Schools use or disclose information consistent with Victorian privacy law and other associated legislation, including as follows:

 - for a primary purpose – as defined above

 - for a related secondary purpose that is reasonably to be expected – for example, to enable the school council to fulfil its objectives, functions and powers

-- when necessary to lessen or prevent a serious threat to:
+- when the department reasonably believes it is necessary to lessen or prevent a serious threat to:

 - a person’s life, health, safety or welfare